tsunami416604/azure-docs.hu-hu/articles/cognitive-services/QnAMaker/Quickstarts/get-answer-from-knowledge-base-nodejs.md

 ## <a name="run-the-program"></a>A program futtatása

 Futtassa a programot a parancssorból.
-A szolgáltatás automatikusan elküldi a kérést a QnA Maker APInak, majd a konzol ablakba fog nyomtatni.
+A kérelem automatikusan elküldi a QnA Maker API, majd a konzolablakban nyomtatási.

 Futtassa a fájlt: